 - Benzoyl peroxide may affect retinol’s stability.

-- The combination significantly increases sensitivity risk.
+- The combination significantly increases the risk.

 How to Use Them Safely:

-Some skincare routines choose to separate stronger ingredients between morning and evening.
-For example, certain routines may include benzoyl peroxide at one time of the day and retinoids at another.
-This approach is often used to help reduce the potential for irritation, since both ingredients can be quite active on the skin. he best way to combine these or any other potent ingredients depends on professional guidance, as every skin type reacts differently.
+This approach is often used to help reduce the potential for irritation, since both ingredients can be quite active on the skin.
+The best way to combine these or any other potent ingredients depends on professional guidance, as every skin type reacts differently.
 For this reason, routines should always be personalized with the help of a dermatologist.

 Vitamin C and Niacinamide in High Concentrations